top of page

 top real estate agent

-Stuart Chng, Senior Associate Executive Director of OrangeTee & Tie, is a renowned leader and personality in the real estate industry.
+Stuart Chng, Executive Group District Director at Huttons, is a renowned leader and personality in the real estate industry.

 He adores music and can play a few instruments decently without upsetting his neighbours.
 When not doing so, he enjoys pillow fighting with his son and coming up with silly puns which barely amuses his wife.

-Professionally, he is a licensed real estate agent, investor, team leader, speaker and columnist for several property newsletters and blogs and is often quoted in media interviews on 938FM, Channel 8, PropertyReport, PropertyGuru and other publications.
+Professionally, he is a licensed real estate agent, an avid stocks, options and real estate investor, business owner, team leader, speaker and columnist for several property newsletters and blogs and is often quoted in media interviews on 938FM, Channel 8, PropertyReport, PropertyGuru and other publications.

 Throughout his career, he has helped many clients grow their wealth through selecting great property investments and managing their portfolios actively.
 Read his clients' reviews here.

-Stuart has also coached many top million dollar producing agents from different real estate agencies in Singapore.
+Stuart has also coached many top million dollar producing agents from top real estate agencies in Singapore.
 Read his agents' reviews here.

 Related readings: